I can remember the precise moment when it finally became too much: a normal evening, dinner cooking, the news on the TV…

 From the breakfast club meetings I moved forward, studying and getting a job.
 I was determined to become a member of Dress for Success’s PWG and in 2013 I achieved my goal.

 Being in the room with the amazing PWG women, listening to the stories, and engaging in healthy, intelligent discussions have been a huge part of my healing and my ability to move forward.
 Every meeting is fun, sad, encouraging, motivating, challenging and thought provoking.
 I love the feeling when I get in my car and drive home.
 I feel worthwhile, I feel real and whole, and I believe that I can do anything I choose; I am not limited, I am encouraged.

 That self-belief led me to the Community in Action Project.
-I wanted to tell people about Dress for Success and share my story to show women that there is support for the challenging journey to self-worth.
+I wanted to tell people about Suited to Success and share my story to show women that there is support for the challenging journey to self-worth.